maxint-rd/Adafruit_SleepyDog/README.md

 *  ESP32, ESP32-S2, ESP32-S3
 *  ESP8266 WITH CAVEAT: The software and hardware watchdog timers are fixed to specific intervals and not programmable.
 Notes about this are within the `utility/WatchdogESP8266.cpp` file.
-*  CH32V003/CH32X035/X033 WITH CAVEAT: Sleep only works after a cold reset (power off/on).
+*  CH32V003/CH32X035/X033/CH32V002/V006/VM00X.
+CAVEAT: On CH32V003 Sleep only works after a cold reset (power off/on).
 To remind you a warning is triggered upon compilation of the library.
 To reach lowest power during sleep, GPIO's should be set to INPUT pullup.
 Currently this is NOT implemented within the sleep function.